2020 Democratic Primary Election:

 Mason has its own polling station for on-campus residents only so you don’t have to leave campus!

-Vote in the General and Special Elections on Tuesday, November 5, 2019 at Merten Hall (next to Panda Express).
+Vote in the Democratic Presidential Primary on March 3, 2020 at Merten Hall (next to Panda Express).

 Polls are open 6:00am thru 7:00pm.